HuangLiPang/repo-stargazers-monitor/README.md

     npm start
     ```
 ## Try Demo
 The system is deployed on [Heroku](https://www.heroku.com/home).
-Please try this url [https://repo-stargazers-monitor.huanglipang.me](https://repo-stargazers-monitor.huanglipang.me).
+Please try this url [https://repo-stargazers-monitor.huanglipang.me](https://repo-stargazers-monitor.huanglipang.me) with the end point `add-repo` and `list-stargazers`.

 ## Endpoint